Category Archives: Southern Gold County

 (A Best of the Best ride)

 I’m not a great fan of riding in National Parks.
 They’re too crowded, they aren’t bike friendly, and they usually have only one or two paved roads, onto which thousands of cars are funneled and forced to fight for room.
-Our Lassen Volcanic NP ride is an exception, made attractive only because almost no one goes there and you can have the road to yourself.
+Our Lassen Volcanic NP ride is an exception, made attractive only because almost no one goes there and you can have the road largely to yourself.
 (The Yosemite tour is there because Yosemite is too imposing to ignore.)

 Another exception is Kings Canyon/Sequoia National Park(s).
 They’re two parks, but they’re contiguous, so everyone thinks of them as one.
 You often aren’t sure which of the two you’re in.
 The riding is excellent and extensive.
 While Yosemite offers you two roads and Lassen one, KC/S has no less than ten paved roads, and they’re all well worth riding.
 Not a lot of people seem to know this.
 In my five days of riding in the two parks, the only person I saw on a bicycle of any sort—road bike, mountain bike, BMX, cruiser—was me.